City of Peterborough Website 705-742-7777

 ReFrame Peterborough International Film Festival ReFrame celebrates the latest works created by film and video makers from our community, Canada and around the world.
 We select films that will develop the audience's appreciation and awareness of arts and culture in contemporary media.
 January 2014

-Santa Claus Parade - 38th Annual Kinsmen Parade - Starts from City Hall to Morrow Park 5:00 PM to 6:30 PM.
-This year's theme is Christmas and the Movies! (for 2012)
+Santa Claus Parade - 40th Annual Kinsmen Parade - Starts from City Hall to Morrow Park 4:45 PM to 6:30 PM on Saturday December 7th 2013.

 Snofest: Celebrate the 36th anniversary of Snofest Peterborough with fun events throughout the month of January 2013.
 Some exciting new events planned for this year include: Pony Rides, a Curling Bonspiel, Sno Jamming Family Day at Armour Hill, a Youth Art Show and Sale and a Library Story time, plus even more family fun at the Carnival on the Hill at the Peterborough Museum and Archives on January 19, 2013